paullj1/W-SWFIT/README.md

 Disclaimer
 ---
+*APPROVED FOR PUBLIC RELEASE; DISTRIBUTION UNLIMITED*

-The views expressed herein are solely those of the authors and do not reflect the official policy or position of the U.S. Air Force, the Department of Defense, or the U.S. Government.
+The views expressed in this document are those of the author and do not reflect the official policy or position of the United States Air Force, the United States Department of Defense or the United States Government.

+This material is declared a work of the U.S. Government and is not subject to copyright protection in the United States.